Recommended season: early January to early March and late December

 Day 8: Lucerne to Zurich via Rigi

 The last day of this winter train journey gets you back to Zurich.
 But you’ll first visit the Rigi mountain by cogwheel trains.
+Today’s travel time, excluding breaks and side trips, is 3h50 to 4h20.

-Travel to Küssnacht and take the bus to Vitznau.
+Travel to KĂĽssnacht and take the bus to Vitznau.
 Board the cog train to the top station “Rigi Kulm” there.
 Rigi isn’t very high, but even if there’s no snow on the top, you will have a brilliant view of higher snow-covered mountain peaks in clear weather.
 Once you’ve spent time at the top, travel down by train to Arth-Goldau.
 Then head for Zurich.

 There are alternative ways to reach Rigi: